 The Alumni Association of the University of British Columbia is composed of Honorary, Active, and Associate members.
-Honorary membership includes all members of the Board of Governors and any honorary life members appointed by the Association from time to time.
-Active membership includes all Association members who have contributed to the Alumni-U. B. C. Development Fund or who have paid their annual fee or the life membership fee.
-Associate membership includes all other graduates of the University or former students at University of British

-Columbia, Victoria College or old McGill College, who successfully completed fifteen units during attendance.
+Honorary membership includes all members of the Board of Governors and any honorary membership includes all Association from time to time.
+Active membership includes all Association members who have contributed to the Alumni-U.B.C.
+Fund or who have paid their annual fee or the life membership fee.
+Associate membership includes all other graduates of the University or former students at University of British Columbia, Victoria College or old McGill College, who successfully completed fifteen units during attendance.